ashtarcommunications/verbatim/desktop/README.md

     e) NavPaneCycle - an AutoHotKey script compiled to exe that cycles through the Word Navigation Pane levels<br />
 6) A PC setup check tool built with Visual Studio that helps administer macro security settings
 7) A Mac setup check tool built with Applescript that administers macro security and various other Mac system settings
+8) A "Mini" version of the two Word templates with features most likely to be flagged by antivirus removed.

 <br />